arlandfran/anime-corner-rankings-old/docs/testing.md

   This was left as is because we know that each object in the data array has a property and it keeps the code more readable.

 - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (console, banner, fetchKitsuBanners, title) - The code is commented so semantics should be clear.

+## User Story Testing

+1. As a user I want to be able to see the weekly anime ranking so I can see what is currently popular.

+    1. Uses can navigate to the site and see the top 15 anime of the current week.

+2. As a user I want to be able to select and view each anime so that I can find out more information about it.

+    1. Users can click on a ranking and it expands a dropdown containing a description of the anime and what categories the anime is classed in.

+3. As a user I want to be able to see what anime streaming platform each anime is available on so that I can watch the anime for myself if I am interested.

+    1. Users can expand a ranking dropdown and see if the anime is streamed on either Crunchyroll or Funimation.
+    2. Users can click on a streamer logo and the anime page on the streamer site will open in a new tab.
+    3. If the show is not found on any streamer site then appropriate messaging is shown.

+4. As a user I want to be able to see what was popular last week or further back so that I can track popularity trends or discover new anime.

+    1. Users can use the arrow buttons and select dropdowns to go back and forth through past rankings.
+    2. Users can see a rankings past standing on the ranking card to track popularity.
+    3. Users can navigate using the keyboard for easier browsing of past rankings.

+5. As a user I want to be able to vote for the current week's top anime so that I can contribute to the rankings.

+    1. A link is provided at the footer of the site directing users where to vote.
+    2. A link is also provided in the About modal as frequently asked question.